karllark/DIRTY_dustrt/docs/pfile_geometry.rst

 **randomize_observer=1**

 This has the effect of picking a new random observer theta/phi for each photon, averaging over all lines-of-sight.
+Only applicable for external observers.

+**distance=100.0  [0,1e38]**

+The distance to the model is specified in parsecs.
+For external observers, it is important that the distance is large enough to make sure that the entire model grid is beyond the observer.
+This parameter is not used in the case of an internal observer, but still must be present.

 Source Properties
 =================